Curriculum

 Supporting government’s anti-poverty effort

 In support of the HKSAR Government’s effort to alleviate intergenerational poverty, CUHK announced a landmark partnership with the Strive and Rise Programme.
-The government-led programme supported nearly 3,000 junior secondary school students from underprivileged families, providing the participants with mentorship, personal development planning and financial assistance.
+This government-led programme supported nearly 3,000 junior secondary school students from underprivileged families, providing the participants with mentorship, personal development planning and financial assistance.
 CUHK was the first local higher education institution to receive mentees from the programme.
-Several workshops and sharing sessions were held in 2024 to inspire and nurture the next generation of learners.
+Several workshops and sharing sessions were held over the past two years to inspire and nurture the next generation of learners.

 Caring for the community